Amhuinnsuidhe: History

 Amhuinnsuidhe Castle was built in 1865 for Charles Murray, 7th Earl of Dunmore.
 The castle, as the North Harris Estate, remained in private ownership until 2003.

-The 55000 acre estate was transferred to community ownership in 2003, when the North Harris Trust purchasing the land in a community land purchase.
+The 55000 acre estate was transferred to community ownership in 2003, when the North Harris Trust purchased the land in a community land purchase.
 The castle and fishing rights were purchased by Ian Scarr-Hall.
 They are now operated as Amhuinnsuidhe Castle Estate, a sporting hotel and conference venue.